Suspected Iranian nuclear mastermind Fakhrizadeh assassinated near Tehran | Law-Order

 The semi-official news agency Tasnim said "terrorists blew up another car" before firing on a vehicle carrying Fakhrizadeh and his bodyguards in an ambush outside the capital.
 Regardless of who was responsible for the attack, it is certain to escalate tension between Iran and the United States in the final weeks of Trump's U.S. presidency.

-He was the only Iranian scientist named in the International Atomic Energy Agency's 2015 "final assessment" of open questions about Iran's nuclear program.
-The IAEA's report said he oversaw activities "in support of a possible military dimension to (Iran's) nuclear program".
+He was the only Iranian scientist named in the International Atomic Energy Agency's 2015 "final assessment" of open questions about Iran's nuclear programme.
+The IAEA's report said he oversaw activities "in support of a possible military dimension to (Iran's) nuclear programme".
 'REMEMBER THAT NAME'

 He was a central figure in a presentation by Israeli Prime Minister Benajmin Netanyahu in 2018 accusing Iran of continuing to seek nuclear weapons.
 "Remember that name, Fakhrizadeh," Netanyahu said at the time.